emmilymcdonald/MAT4376-project-2-team-3/README.md

 ## Project Tasks

 Located in the "[Issues](https://github.com/EvaGostiuk/MAT4376-project-2-team-3/issues)" section.
-Each task has an "assignee", or person who the task was completed by.
+Each task has an "assignee", or the person the task was completed by.
 Tasks with multiple assignees were completed in collaboration.
 There is a filter on the top right to look at specific assignees and what they have worked on.

 ## Datasets, Functions, and More!